 Course overview | During this course you will make an ‘apprentice piece’ as per the examples pictured below.

-Through making the piece, you will explore and learn about the process of making keys, leading you to be able to offer keywork adjustments, and making, to your current customers.
-This will also open you to new customers previously hindered by disabilities, idiosyncrasies and ailments; you will be able to offer bespoke key positioning, repair the un-repairable and modify according to need.
+Through making the piece, you will explore and learn about the process of making keys, enabling you to be able to offer keywork adjustments, repair and alterations to your customers.
+This will also open you to new customers who may be hindered by disabilities as you will be able to offer bespoke key positioning; it will open up the possibility of re-manufacture of previously unrepairable keys and modification according to needs.

 - Key filing